 By Train.
 Hyderabad has three main railway stations namely Hyderabad Railway Station, Secunderabad Railway Station, and Kachiguda Railway Station.
 All of these train stations connect various Indian cities in a fairly good manner.
 After deboarding at the train station, you will need to cover the remaining distance by some means of public transportation like a cab.

-Depending upon your location, you can take a decision to deboard at any one of the railway stations.
+Depending upon your location, you can make a decision to deboard at any one of the railway stations.

 By Road.
-Depending upon your location, you can consider traveling to Hyderabad via road as well.
-You can choose to travel by your own vehicle, cab or bus.
+Depending upon your location, you can consider travelling to Hyderabad via road as well.
+You can choose to travel in your own vehicle, cab or bus.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
 Click here